 Metric is missing logs data

 There are a few possible reasons for missing data in logs-based metrics:

-Check that there are new log entries that match your metric's logs filter.
+New log entries might not match your metric's logs filter.
 A logs-based metric gets data from matching log entries that are received after the metric is created.
 Stackdriver Logging does not backfill the metric from previous log entries.